LuisPalacios/lupa/README.md

 ![Screenshot of the menu](resources/scr_menu.png?raw=true "This is menu")

 <div align="left">

-- Find, opens the search box.
+- Find: opens the search box.
-- Preferences, enters into the preferences window.
+- Preferences: enters into the preferences window.
-- Quit, exits the application
+- Quit: exits the application

-Preferences alter the App behaviour you'll use it probably one once as they are saved under user's defaults.
+Under the **Preferences window** you can alter the App behaviour and it's saved under user's defaults.

 <div align="center">

 ![Screenshot of the preferences](resources/scr_preferences.png?raw=true "This is the preferences window")

 <div align="left">

-- System shortcut: set your custom Hotkey.
+- System shortcut: set your custom Hotkey, so you can invoke the program from any application.
 - Search separator: configure a character to be used as separator, some web sites need the search words separated by a character (i.e. a plus sign).
-- URL search prefix.
-This is the "Prefix", the left part of the URL used when calling your default broser, a pair of examples:
+- URL search prefix: this is the "Prefix", the left part of the URL used when calling your default broser, a pair of examples:
    - Example 1: https://www.google.com/search?q=
    - Example 2: http://www.yourcompany.com/query.cgi?user=